Marc-AntoineA/A2P/README.md

   - Allow to see the progress of every applicant and validate & note every step if needed
   - Allow to start a new process from an existing one

+  ### TODO
+  - Allow supervisers and applicants to forgot their password

 ## Installation (production)

 ```sh